viewstools/docs/DevEnvironmentSetup.md

 6. Scroll to the right on the simulator screen and open Expo app
 7. Click on the clipboard shortcut, your project will open

-Happy building!
-You are all set.
-In case if you run into any road blocks reach out with questions via Slack at https://slack.viewsdx.com/ and tag @dario or @interfacejunkie

 # Windows for React DOM

 1. Download NodeJS from https://nodejs.org/en/ and install it.